livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Transport behavior is adversarial and best effort as described in `01-protocol/08-network-transport-requirements.md`.
 Drops, duplication, delay, and disconnects must be tolerated and surfaced without embellishment.
 - Envelope payloads and boundaries must never be mutated or synthesized by the Network Manager, preserving the guarantees in `01-protocol/08-network-transport-requirements.md`.
 - Peer references emitted by the transport remain advisory and must only be used for connection management, telemetry, and DoS Guard policy inputs until cryptographic identity binding is completed per `01-protocol/08-network-transport-requirements.md`.
-- Delivery failure, timeout, and disconnect signals must be propagated to the Event Manager, State Manager, and DoS Guard Manager without implicit retry semantics.
+- Delivery failure, timeout, and disconnect signals must be propagated to the Event Manager, State Manager, and DoS Guard Manager without implicit retry semantics per `01-protocol/08-network-transport-requirements.md`.
 - No component outside the Network Manager, State Manager (through verified package delivery), and DoS Guard Manager (through telemetry feeds) may access transport derived data.

 ## 5. Admission and DoS Guard integration